 E-mail: gsyugakukm-group＊office.hiroshima-u.ac.jp (Please replace * with @)

-- In case you are not able to attend in-person classes for the 2nd term due to health conditions or the necessity of self-isolation, please send an email to the teacher in charge describing your situation and do not come to class.
+- In case you are not able to attend in-person classes due to self-isolation because of health conditions, please send an email to the teacher in charge describing your situation and do not come to class.
 In this case, your absence will not be treated as an “absence”, and will not cause you any disadvantage.

 ※The above schedule may be changed depending on the developing situation of COVID-19.
 If there are changes, we will inform you promptly on our website.

 【Things to keep in mind when entering campus and participating in classes and research activities】

 - Please perform a self-check each morning to ensure you do not have symptoms such as a fever (※), severe drowsiness (malaise), a cough, difficulty breathing (dyspnea), a sore throat, a headache, or a problem with smell/taste.

 ※A fever is when your body temperature is 37.5℃ or above, or a temperature of one degree more than usual.